lyngklip/structjs/README.md

 <a name="iter_unpack"></a>
 **iter_unpack**(*buffer*)
 Iteratively unpack from the buffer buffer according to [format]#format.
 This function returns an iterator which will read equally-sized chunks from the buffer until all its contents have been consumed.
-The buffer’s size in bytes must be a multiple of the size required by the [format]#format, as reflected by [size](#size).
+The buffer’s size in bytes must be a multiple of the size required by the [format](#format), as reflected by [size](#size).

 Each iteration yields a tuple as specified by the [format string](#format-strings).